 In crucial life decisions, we need to have wisdom in order for us to not to regret our choices.
-Thus, we often avoid the mistakes of the people who have gone ahead of us.
-In the real estate industry, first-time home buyers would admit that there are factors that they should have considered before purchasing and moving in.
+Thus, we often avoid the mistakes of those who have gone ahead of us.
+In the real estate industry, first-time home buyers would admit that there are factors they should have considered before purchasing and moving in.
 Moreover, if the purchase is not done with diligence and wisdom, it can result in a financial struggle that could even last a long time.

 Here are 8 awful mistakes first-time home buyers regret: